zio/zio/docs/howto/interop/with-cats-effect.md

   _ <- fs2.Stream.eval(createTable)
   _ <- fs2.Stream.eval(insert("Olivia", 21))
   _ <- fs2.Stream.eval(insert("Oliver", 30))
   u <- loadUsers
 } yield u

-implicit val runtime: Runtime[zio.ZEnv] = Runtime.default

 val run: Stream[Task, User] = doobieApp.transact(xa)

 val allUsers: List[User] =
-  Runtime.default.unsafeRun(run.compile.toList)
+  zioRuntime.unsafeRun(run.compile.toList)
 ```

-Sounds good, but what about managing blocking operations?
-How they managed?
-We shouldn't run blocking JDBC operations on the main thread pool.
+Sounds good, but how can we specify a specialized transactor than the default one?
+Creating a customized transactor in CE2 differs from CE3.

+Let's try doing that in each of which:

+#### Customized Transactor (CE2)

 ZIO provides a specific blocking thread pool for blocking operations.
 The `doobie-hikari` module helps us create a transactor with two separated executors, one for blocking operations like JDBC operations, and the other one for non-blocking operations like performing awaiting connections to the database.
+So we shouldn't run blocking JDBC operations on the main thread pool.

 So let's fix this issue in the previous example.
 In the following snippet we are going to create a `ZMHikari` of Hikari transactor: